Kemono72/arduino-bluetooth-car/README.md

 ---

-👾 Built at age 15 using pure vibes, wires and curiosity.
+👾 Built at age 15 powered by pure vibes, wires and curiosity.